envimate/.github/CONTRIBUTING.md

 `mvn clean verify`
 5. Push your branch and open a PR

+## Coding standard

+The coding standards used in the project are described in the [parent pom project](https://github.com/envimate/envimate-opensource-parent) all of the java projects inherit.

+These are reinforced using checkstyle, spotbugs.

 ## Code reviews

 All submissions, including submissions by project members, require review.
 We